Jayanth1312/Just_an_Agent/README.md

-# Nexly - AI-Powered Platform
+# Just an Agent - AI-Powered Platform

-Nexly is a modern AI-powered platform with a Next.js frontend and Express.js backend, featuring comprehensive authentication, search capabilities, and AI integration.
+Just an Agent is a modern AI-powered platform with a Next.js frontend and Express.js backend, featuring comprehensive authentication, search capabilities, and AI integration.

 ## ✨ Features